Amway founder and Magic owner Richard DeVos dies at age 92

 - Starbucks reveals opulent store in Milan, the culmination of Howard Schultz’s Italian dream

-“Mr. DeVos’ boundless generosity, inspirational leadership and infectious enthusiasm will always be remembered,” Magic CEO Alex Martins said in a statement.
-“Simply, he was the team’s No. 1 cheerleader and the best owner that a Magic fan could ever want for their team.
-When the DeVos family purchased the Magic, his vision was that the team and organization would serve as a platform to improve the central Florida community.”

-DeVos and Van Andel took $49 in 1949 and invested the modest amount into manufacturer and vitamin direct-seller Nutrilite.
-They became independent vitamin distributors and later used the company’s person-to-person selling approach when starting Amway in Ada with an all-purpose cleaning product.
+They coined the name Amway as an abbreviation of “American Way.”
 Over five decades, Amway became a multibillion dollar international corporation.
+Van Andel died in 2004.

-“Rich and my father built this company from the ground up, and in many ways Rich was the heart and soul of Amway,” Steve Van Andel, Amway’s chair, said.
+“Rich and my father built this company from the ground up, and in many ways Rich was the heart and soul of Amway,” said Steve Van Andel, Amway’s chair.
 “His vision and spirit inspired our employees and independent business owners for more than 50 years.”

-DeVos and his late wife, Helen, donated to Christian churches and ministries and various other causes through their Richard and Helen DeVos Foundation.
-He also helped in the revitalization of downtown Grand Rapids, including the restoration of what now is the Amway Grand Plaza Hotel.
+DeVos, who served as Amway’s president until 1993, also was involved in the NBA, buying the Magic from a group headed by Orlando real estate developer William duPont III in 1991.

+“Mr. DeVos’ boundless generosity, inspirational leadership and infectious enthusiasm will always be remembered,” Magic CEO Alex Martins said in a statement.
+“Simply, he was the team’s No. 1 cheerleader and the best owner that a Magic fan could ever want for their team.”

+Amway was not without controversy.
+The Federal Trade Commission charged in 1969 that company was an illegal pyramid scheme, but ruled after a six-year investigation that it wasn’t.

+Amway also has been controversial because of its almost evangelical zeal in promoting free enterprise, and gained attention with DeVos’ and Jay Van Andel’s high-profile participation in Republican politics.
 DeVos was a major supporter of the Republican Party and was appointed by President Ronald Reagan to the Presidential Commission on AIDS in 1987.

+DeVos and his late wife, Helen, also donated to Christian churches and ministries and various other causes through their Richard and Helen DeVos Foundation.

+DeVos also supported Grand Valley State University in Allendale.
+In the 1970s, he served on its governing board.
+He later became president of the university’s foundation board.

+“Rich gave so much of himself to Grand Valley.
+His enthusiasm and vision were contagious, and drew the entire community together to help provide a world-class education to West Michigan citizens,” Grand Valley State President Thomas J. Haas said in a written statement.

+DeVos and Van Andel also helped revitalize downtown Grand Rapids, and many buildings and institutions in the city bear the names of the men or their company.

+DeVos graduated from Grand Rapids Christian High School and attend Calvin College.
+He served from 1944-46 in the U.S. Army Air Corps.

-He is survived by five children, two sisters and a number of grandchildren.
+His son, Dick, is married to Betsy DeVos, who was appointed Education Secretary by President Donald Trump.
+He is also survived by four other children, two sisters and a number of grandchildren.

 Services have not been finalized.